Blockestatev2/tronsr-template/BUDGET_EXPENSES.md

 2019 Expenditure Budget and Development

- $160,000 Budget for Technical Implementation:
+ $360,000 Budget for Technical Implementation plus as follows:

-· Dual AWS Node Servers, Cloud Service.
+- Full development team working on making BRE work on the Tron Network / Blockchain

+- Licensing with each state in the US each country.

-· Community Website and Registration Program
+- Community Website and Registration Program

-· File Transfer system
+- File Transfer system

-· Marketing, Advertising & Partnerships
+- Marketing, Advertising & Partnerships